Kaye Styles: "Freedom"

 In 2009 Styles recorded a single with Frank Ti-Aya or DJ F.R.A.N.K. one of the producers of the world hits "Summerjam", "Candy on the Dancefloor", and "Freedom".
 The videoclip was recorded in Marbella, Spain "Freedom" became a number 1 hit in Belgium.

 "Ching Choing"

 In 2011 Styles recorded a single with Michael Calfan and Bob Sinclar called "Ching Choing", this was released by Bob Sinclar's record label Bob Sinclar Digital & Yellow Productions.
 The single was distributed in France and Italy.

 "Is It Love"

 In 2011, also Styles recorded a song with Romanian singer Celia, "Is It Love", produced by the Romanian producer Costi Ioniță.
-The videoclip was recorded in the Ukraine by Alan Badoev and, at a cost of €100,000, it would be the most expensive videoclip to come out of Eastern Europe.
+The videoclip was recorded in Ukraine by Alan Badoev and, at a cost of €100,000, it would be the most expensive videoclip to come out of Eastern Europe.
 The song became a modest hit in Romania and Bulgaria.